munificent/craftinginterpreters/book/hash-tables.md

 ### Allocating and resizing

-Before we can put anything *in* the hash table, we do need a place to actually put things in.
+Before we can put entries in the hash table, we do need a place to actually store them.
 We need to allocate an array of buckets.
 That happens in this
 function:

 ^code table-adjust-capacity